Puducherry India Travel Guide

 For larger items, check with local post offices or reputable courier services for international shipping.
 Be aware of customs regulations in your home country.
 Keep receipts for high-value items.

-Auroville provides a variety of organic food products and sustainably made goods.
+Auroville offers a range of organic food products and sustainably made goods.
 These often carry fair trade certifications.

 Respect local laws concerning goods, notably antiques or religious artifacts.
 Export restrictions may apply to particular goods.